Mike-Dave/news-homepage/README.md

 #### - [React js](https://react.dev/) - The official documentation for React.js, a comprehensive and up-to-date resource for mastering React.

-#### -[The Ultimate React Course 2023 by Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course/) - A top-notch course offering an excellent opportunity to master React.js and build dynamic web applications.
+#### - [The Ultimate React Course 2023 by Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course/) - A top-notch course offering an excellent opportunity to master React.js and build dynamic web applications.